POS Integration: Definition, Benefits & Integrations to Consider

 Provides tools to manage inventory, reservations, payments, maintenance, waivers, deliveries, tracking, and reporting | An appointment scheduling software that includes tools for accepting both online and in-store rentals or registrations |

-$779–$1,999 | $20–$96 |
+$779–$1,999 per year | $20–$96 per month |

 Examples:

-Scans US driver’s licenses to check the barcode format for authenticity and verify the data against third-party databases | Provides identity screening at checkout with various options such as age, address verification, and Government ID verification |
+Scans US driver’s licenses to check the barcode format for authenticity and verify the data against third-party databases | Provides identity screening at checkout with various options, such as age, address verification, and Government ID verification |

-Custom Pricing | $0; Custom pricing |
+Custom pricing (depends on the number of verifications) | $0; Custom pricing |

 Why you need it: Liquor stores require specific tools for managing alcoholic beverages, which include detailed inventory tracking, online ordering, and delivery management features.
 Small retailers can choose from a range of software options based on how much control they need to manage their stock.